eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

 #### brain-iot-system.xml

-Here's the full `brain-iot-system.xml` for the Security Light.
-It needs to be installed at the root of the HTTP server (so that the `repopath` resolves to the `brain-iot-repos` we've just unpacked).
+Here's the full `system document` `brain-iot-system.xml` for the Security Light system.
+It needs to be installed at the root of the HTTP server (so that the `repopath` resolves to the `brain-iot-repos` folder we've just unpacked).

 <p>
   <a class="btn btn-primary" data-toggle="collapse" href="#system" aria-expanded="false" aria-controls="system">